 If you’d like to hear more from Olivia, you can listen to an interview with her on The Sustainable Jungle Podcast.

-ASHA : ELEVEN IS NOW AVAILABLE ON EQUILIBRIO
+SHOP ASHA : ELEVEN’S ETHICAL FASHION ON EQUILIBRIO

 (RELATED POST: 5 Linen Styles For Hot Summer Days)